FrostyNick/dotfiles/.config/nvim/readme.md

 init.lua (Neovim)
 </summary>

-Create [~/.config/nvim/init.lua](init.lua) folders and files if not created, then add the following lines and customize these to your hearts content:
+Create [~/.config/nvim/init.lua](init.lua) folders and files (`:help vimrc` for all possible locations) if not created, then add the following lines and customize these to your hearts content:

 ```lua
 -- this is a comment in lua